5 of the Best Network Administrator Certifications Employers Are Seeking

-To help you, we’ve narrowed the field down to five of the best network administrator certificates you can get to stand out to employers.
-We’ve talked to experts in the industry on what they look for when hiring network administrators, so you have the most up-to-date information.
+To help, we’ve narrowed the field down to five of the best network administrator certificates that will help you stand out to employers.
+Additionally, we’ve talked to experts in the industry about what they look for when hiring network administrators, so you have the most up-to-date information.

-1. CompTIA A+
+1. CompTIA A+®

 Certification process: The A+ exam consists of a maximum 90 mixed questions—some are multiple choice, while others are performance-based.
 The exam lasts 90 minutes and it is recommended to have 9–12 months experience in the lab or field to prepare.

-2. CompTIA Network+
+2. CompTIA Network+®

-What is it?The CompTIA Network+ certification is for IT professionals to solidify their skills and expertise in complex computer networks.
+What is it?
+CompTIA Network+ certification is for IT professionals to solidify their skills and expertise in complex computer networks.
 The exam covers topics such as troubleshooting of network devices and the configuration and management of both wired and wireless devices.
 In-demand focus areas such as cloud and virtualization technologies are also covered.

 Certification process: This intermediate-level exam is recommended for those with at least nine months of networking experience as well as the CompTIA A+ certification.
 The exam consists of a maximum 90 questions—both multiple choice and performance-based.

-3. CompTIA Security+
+3. CompTIA Security+®

 What is it?
 Even if you have no intention of pursuing a specialized information security career path down the line, anyone hoping for a career in IT should at least consider the CompTIA Security+ certification.
-This certification, which is approved by the U.S. Department of Defense, reinforces skills in areas such as recognizing and responding to risks and threats, installing and configuring secure applications and networks and understanding up-to-date security and safety laws and regulations.
+This global certification, which is approved by the U.S. Department of Defense, reinforces skills in areas such as recognizing and responding to risks and threats, installing and configuring secure applications and networks and understanding up-to-date security and safety laws and regulations.

 Certification process: Like the other CompTIA certifications listed above, anyone is eligible to take this certification exam.
 That being said, CompTIA recommends exam takers to have at least two years of experience in IT as well as a Network+ certification.
 The exam itself is 90 questions, with both multiple choice and performance-based questions.

-4. Cisco CCENT
+4. Cisco CCNA®

 What is it?
-The Cisco CCNA, or Certified Network Associate, Routing and Switching certification demonstrates a higher level of network knowledge to employers.
-The exam covers topics on local area networks (LAN) and wide area networks (WAN), different routing technologies, network fundamentals and infrastructure services, security and management.
+The Cisco CCNA, or Cisco Certified Network Associate certification, demonstrates a higher level of network knowledge to employers.
+The exam covers basics like network access, IP connectivity and services, security fundamentals and automation, and programmability.

 Are certifications worth it?